vardigroup/DPMC/mcc/README.md

-# Model Counting Competition 2022: DPMC and ProCount
+# Model Counting Competition 2024: DPMC and ProCount
 - This repository implements DPMC (published at CP 2020) and ProCount (published at SAT 2021).
-  - DPMC competed in Tracks 1 and 2 (unprojected counting).
+  - DPMC competes in Tracks 1 and 2 (unprojected counting).
-  - ProCount competed in Tracks 3 and 4 (projected counting).
+  - ProCount competes in Tracks 3 and 4 (projected counting).
-- The preprocessor [pmc v1.1](http://www.cril.univ-artois.fr/KC/pmc.html) was used on all tracks.
+- The preprocessor [pmc v1.1](http://www.cril.univ-artois.fr/KC/pmc.html) is used on all tracks.

 --------------------------------------------------------------------------------

-### Downloading
+## Downloading
 [Solver](https://github.com/vardigroup/DPMC/releases/download/mc-2022/dpmc.zip)

 --------------------------------------------------------------------------------

-### Building
+## Building
 ```bash
 make dpmc.zip
 ```